Skip to content

 Based on my experience, here's what the best free photo editing software offers:

-• AI tools and advanced features.
+• AI features.
 All apps let you adjust brightness, contrast, and crop or add a filter.
-To be truly in Photoshop's class, an app needs graphic design features and the latest AI advancements to speed up your workflow.
+To be truly in Photoshop's class, an app needs the latest AI advancements to speed up your workflow, including generative AI.

 • Ease of use.
 The basic layout and design of Photoshop haven't changed much in 30 years.
 Why?
 It's intuitive, and it works.
 The best free photo editor will make it equally as easy.